rahmanshaber/corebox/README.md

 # CoreBox

-## CoreBox is combination of some common desktop apps with bookmark support.
-It's like a window manager for CoreApps.
+## CoreBox is combination of some common desktop apps in same window.
 ## For Linux Only.

 <img src="docs/screenshots/a1.png" width="500">